Ġan Anton Vassallo

 Vassallo's poetic thoughts are divided in two: on one side, there is writing for moral goodness, while on the other-hand there is writing for the pleasure of literature.
 His works were hence suspended between moral ethics and pleasure.
 However, between ethics and pleasure Vassallo understood that the most important thing was the effect coming from the pleasure of reading literature, since according to him, if literature did not bring any ethical advancement, then it is there for nothing.

 Ġan Anton Vassallo used both Maltese and Italian as tools for teaching.
 He supported the Maltese spoken in the towns, as that would make sufficient and rich enough for its common use, so as you be able to use it to explain all concepts in social life.

 Vassallo died on 29 March 1868 and is buried in the Carmelite church in Valletta.

+Vassallo's poems were collected and published for the first time in 2013.